ozanj/naed_presentation/index.md

 Data quality (are these data any good?)
 - Concern 1: Are scraped events properly classified and merged to secondary data
     - Solution: manually check each scraped event
-        - 8 of 15 universities checked thus far [CRYSTAL CHECK]
+        - 8 of 15 universities checked thus far
 - Concern 2: Are all events posted on admissions website
     - Solution: issue public records requests for all off-cmapus recruiting events
-        - Received data from X universities; not yet incorporated [CRYSTAL CHECK]
+        - Received data from 7 universities; not yet incorporated

+<!--
 ---
-<!--

 # Research methods
 ## Secondary data